angular/angular/adev/src/content/tutorials/first-app/steps/11-details-page/README.md

       template: `<p>details works! {{ housingLocationId }}</p>`,
     </docs-code>

-1. Update the body of the `DetailsComponent` with the following code:
+1. Update the body of the `DetailsComponent` class with the following code:

     <docs-code language="javascript">
         export class DetailsComponent {